Chatanga/Girinoscope/README.md

 As a workaround, use `mvn exec:java -Dexec.args="-nolaf"` or `java -jar target/Girinoscope-*-dist.jar -nolaf` to disable the Substance Look and Feel.

+**The UI is not very responsive on Linux, in particular when moving the dragging the trigger axes.**

+Use `java -Dsun.java2d.opengl=true -jar target/Girinoscope-*-dist.jar` to enable the GPU acceleration.

 **An USB port is detected but cannot be opened.**

 On Linux (Ubuntu), you need to be a member of the `dialout` group